mmistakes/so-simple-theme/index.md

 You're very welcome to contact us via [GitHub](https://github.com/whitakerlab) too.
 Check out the issues at the lab's [project management](https://github.com/WhitakerLab/WhitakerLabProjectManagement/issues) repository.
 You may be able to help us out!

+We have a [gitter chat room](https://gitter.im/WhitakerLab/Lobby) and love to say hello there.

 This website is hosted via [GitHub pages](https://github.com/WhitakerLab/whitakerlab.github.io).
 If you see any typos or other mistakes please let us know...or file a pull request with your edits.

 <!---
 Commented out the code to list recent posts.
 Might be useful again one day in the future!